Meera (Pakistani actress)

 Irtiza Rubab, better known by her stage name Meera, is a Pakistani film actress and television presenter.
-She has appeared in Urdu, Punjabi and Hindi movies.
+She has appeared in Urdu, Punjabi and Hindi movies.She was born in 1956.

 Career

-In 2004, she played a role in Salakhain In 2005, she acted in a joint Indo-Pakistani film, Nazar with which she debuted in Bollywood.
+In 2008, she played a lead role in the Lollywood film Salakhain.
+In 2005, she acted in a joint Indo-Pakistani film, Nazar with which she debuted in Bollywood.
 Her kissing scenes with co-star Ashmit Patel, an Indian Hindu actor, led to much outrage and denunciation among conservative Muslim clerics of Pakistan.
 Patel's visa application was rejected by Pakistani government, while Meera was threatened with bombing of her press conference and ban from films.
 She later called it a "baseless controversy", defending herself citing freedom of expression.

 In 2010, she played the titular role of Husan Ara in TV One's Husan Ara Kaun, followed by another role in A-Plus TV's drama Bichday Toh Ahsaas Hua in next year.
 In 2014, she was honoured with Best Actress Award at 3rd Delhi International Film Festival, for her out of the box performance in psychological thriller film Hotal.
 In 2016, she announced her first project as a director, which was titled Oscar.
 The same year she played a role of Naseem Dilruba for TV One in the drama Mein Sitara, which was nominated for Lux Style Awards.
 In addition, she played a character in the television series Naagin.
 She appeared as a film star in the 2019 drama film Baaji, which proved to be a box office success.

 She has announced to enter politics and that she will join Pakistan Tehreek-e-Insaaf (PTI), the party in power in Pakistan.